sapcc/helm-charts/README.md

 release.
 Values are pulled in from a secret repository.

 ```
-helm upgrade monitoring region/monitoring --values ../secrets/staging/monitoring.yaml --install --namespace monitoring
+helm upgrade monitoring monitoring --values ../secrets/staging/monitoring.yaml --install --namespace monitoring
 ```

 ## Reusable Charts

-The subfolder `shared` contains charts that are not specific to Converged Cloud.
+The subfolder `common` contains charts that are not specific to Converged Cloud.
 They can be reused and referenced in other projects.